aunthtoo/ICPCUniversityContestUCSPyay/README.md

 # ICPCUniversityContestUCSPyay
 Just upload
-Answers of Problem B and C of Uni contest of UCS Pyay Still sovling Problem A.
+Answers of Problem B and C of Uni contest of UCS Pyay.
+Still sovling Problem A.
+Problem Questions in problem folder.